MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 #### Init daemon
 Usually Linux systems have an init daemon.
 Some common init-daemons are [systemd](https://en.wikipedia.org/wiki/Systemd), [openrc](https://en.wikipedia.org/wiki/OpenRC), and [runit](https://en.wikipedia.org/wiki/Runit).
-The init daemon's job is to start processes that makes the system usable, up to the user's specification.
+The init daemon's job is to start processes that make the system usable, up to the user's specification.
 Usually it will start `udev` to get device events and populate `/dev` with device interfaces, as well as ready internet interfaces and start login management.

 ## DIY initramfs
-I wanted basic security, this means encrypted disks, if I lose my computer, or it gets stolen, I can be fairly sure that the culprits won't get access to my data without considerable effort.
+I wanted at least basic security, this means encrypted disks, if I lose my computer, or it gets stolen, I can be fairly sure that the culprits won't get access to my data without considerable effort.
 Looking back up over the steps, it means that I need to create an initramfs, so that my disks can be decrypted on boot.
 There are tools to create an initramfs, [dracut](https://en.wikipedia.org/wiki/Dracut_(software)) being